 UAS involved: FH Salzburg (Austria)

-The ongoing refurbishment of a residential complex in the city of Salzburg is an Austrian milestone in social and technological sustainability.
-The award-winning project “Zero Carbon Refurbishment” (AT), also named “ZeCaRe”, aims to reduce the carbon footprint of existing housing and making renovation possible without compromising social aspects.
+The refurbishment of a residential complex in the city of Salzburg was an Austrian milestone in social and technological sustainability.
+The award-winning project “Zero Carbon Refurbishment” (AT), also named “ZeCaRe”, aimed to reduce the carbon footprint of existing housing and making renovation possible without compromising social aspects.

-ZeCaRe addresses SDG 10 (Reduced Inequality) and SDG 11 (Sustainable Cities and Communities) through the comprehensive renovation and re-densification of multiple residential quarters in the city of Salzburg, which are accompanied by a social-scientific progress to keep the burden on affected inhabitants as low as possible.
-Also involved is a mobility concept that seeks to increase quality of life for residents who do not own a car and thus work towards sustainable city mobility.
-Shared electric and cargo bikes will be available to the residents, as well as charging infrastructure for electric vehicles, both in a car-sharing pool and for individual use.
-Furthermore, the project focuses on SDG 7 (Affordable and Clean Energy) by seeking to reduce the energy costs of all residents while also decreasing carbon emissions to a minimum.
-The comprehensive building renovation with sustainable materials is bundled with an innovative energy concept, involving waste water and exhaust air heat pumps coupled with PV, Power-to-Heat and a biomass boiler for peak demand.
+ZeCaRe addressed SDG 10 (Reduced Inequality) and SDG 11 (Sustainable Cities and Communities) through the comprehensive renovation and re-densification of multiple residential quarters in the city of Salzburg, which are accompanied by a social-scientific progress to keep the burden on affected inhabitants as low as possible.
+Also involved was a mobility concept that seeks to increase quality of life for residents who do not own a car and thus work towards sustainable city mobility.
+Shared electric and cargo bikes were made available to the residents, as well as charging infrastructure for electric vehicles, both in a car-sharing pool and for individual use.
+Furthermore, the project focused on SDG 7 (Affordable and Clean Energy) by seeking to reduce the energy costs of all residents while also decreasing carbon emissions to a minimum.
+The comprehensive building renovation with sustainable materials was bundled with an innovative energy concept, involving waste water and exhaust air heat pumps coupled with PV, Power-to-Heat and a biomass boiler for peak demand.
 The project results are essential components of an ongoing urban refurbishment offensive put forward by the city of Salzburg.